Sinf-e-Aahan: Episodes 6 - 10

 The girls’ first company 'fall-in' left a lot to be desired and it was clear that this LCs batch would require the equivalent of a mountain to be climbed.
-For issues ranging from attitude, agility, stamina, mental tuning, motivation & overall military bearing, they had a long road ahead of them.
+For issues ranging from attitude, agility, stamina, mental tuning, motivation and overall military bearing, they had a long road ahead of them.
 It was clear that the next six months for them would be nothing short of ‘hell on earth’.
-The LC’s ‘iron tough’ platoon commander Maj.
+The LC's ‘iron tough’ platoon commander Maj.
 Samia (real Maj.
 Samia Rahman) is seen in her private life as a tender mother of an ailing son, thus revealing the other side of her personality.
-The girls console each other as they are all home-sick and even wipe each other’s tears.
+The girls console each other as they are all home-sick and even wipe each other's tears.
 As Maj.
 Usama takes command of the LCs unit, he remembers his own days at PMA with his best friend Capt.
 Taimur.

-At the early morning PT drill & 'fall-in', the girls are introduced to a literal meaning & paraphrase of each couplet in the Pakistan National Anthem to make their sense of commitment to their country even stronger.
+At the early morning PT drill and 'fall-in', the girls are introduced to a literal meaning and paraphrase of each couplet in the Pakistan National Anthem to make their sense of commitment to their country even stronger.
 We are made to witness the beginning of the many rigours that these ‘rose petal- like’ flimsy girls would require in order to turn them into ‘Women of Steel’.
-At the end of each tough day they take turns in massaging one other’s bruises & blisters.
+At the end of each tough day they take turns in massaging one other's bruises and blisters.
 We are shown some of the mischief that the girls get up to – being girls.
-Major Usama watches the girls going through their drills and as they grunt, whimper & moan during which his mind wanders back to his own days along with Taimur.
-We see Usama’s wife’s own flashbacks of her first marriage with Usama’s best friend Taimur.
-Pariwesh’s father Jamal gets into trouble as his landlord finds out that without his permission, Jamal sent his daughter to enrol in the Pakistan Military Academy, but then the landlord, is internally glad at Jamal’s desire for progress.
+Major Usama watches the girls going through their drills and as they grunt, whimper and moan during which his mind wanders back to his own days along with Taimur.
+We see Usama's wife's own flashbacks of her first marriage with Usama's best friend Taimur.
+Pariwesh's father Jamal gets into trouble as his landlord finds out that without his permission, Jamal sent his daughter to enrol in the Pakistan Military Academy, but then the landlord, is internally glad at Jamal's desire for progress.
 At the end of the first week each LC writes a letter home which their department will dispatch.